 How often should you replace breast pump valves?

 How often you should replace breast pump valves depends on how frequently you pump and what settings you use.
 It’s a bit of a range which varies from woman to woman.
-We’ll give a range for daily expressing (1 time per day during the workweek) and frequent expressing (2 or more times per day).
+We’ll give a range for daily expressing (1 time per day or less during the week) and frequent expressing (2 or more times per day).
 You should pay close attention to how your pump is performing within these ranges.

 Duckbill valves (1-3 months)

-Daily expressing: You should expect to replace these once-piece valves every 2-3 months.
+Once daily expressing or less: You should expect to replace these once-piece valves every 2-3 months.

 Frequent expressing: You’ll need to replace these about every 4 weeks.